keikhcheung/keikhcheung.github.io/README.md

 # Kolgrímur Völundarson
 Kei Ka-hei Cheung

+## 20180810

+Portfolio built on Jekyll and GitHub Pages.

+Special thanks to [Kat Fukui](http://katfukui.com) for her documentation on Jekyll and GitHub Pages with which this site has been established.

+---

+## Jan 2018

 This is a portfolio site under construction.

-Jan 2018

 Current portfolio:
 http://kolgrimur-volundarson-design.tumblr.com